isuckatlinux/isuckatlinux.github.io/_posts/2022-01-18-nodeblog-writeup.md

 Usually the unserialize input is the cookie, because this and It's called c the code is probably deserializing the cookie.

-The problem about the insecure deserilization is that if you use IIFE you can execute code when the function is deserializting even before the string is interpreted.
+The problem about the insecure deserilization is that if you use IIFE you can execute code when the function is deserializating even before the string is interpreted.
 So we can send the payload into the cookie, when the server desirialize the string, this will be executed even the cookie doen't have any sense.
 This [post][deserialize_post] explain it pretty well.
 The payload is the next: